From 1 - 10 / 49

 • Categories

-Data showing the percentage of change in the number bed-places in Mediterranean countries between years 2019 and 2022.
-Data are mostly available by coastal NUTS2 regions.
+Data showing the percentage of change in the number of tourists arrivals in Mediterranean countries.
+Data are mostly available by coastal NUTS2 regions for years 2019 and 2022.
 Data for non European Union countries are available at country level, but only coastal regions are shown on the map to highlight them.
-Last year reported for most non-EU countries and certain regions of France and Turkey is 2021 (2015 for Egypt).
+Last year reported for Syria and certain regions of Turkey is 2021.